cabberley/HA_RedbackTech/README.md

 - Create a HA Calender to surface the all the scheduled events.
 - Use something more user friendly for the event ids in the Schedule Selector list.
+- expose the api calls behind the buttons as HA Services